Self-Admitted Technical Debt Detection Approaches: A Decade Systematic Review: Results

-\item[Risk of reproducibility] Another primary challenge in the context of machine learning and supervised models-based models is the issue of reproducibility \cite{Guo2021HowStudy, ALOMAR2022102693}.
+\item[Risk of reproducibility] Another primary challenge in the context of machine learning and supervised model-based models is the issue of reproducibility \citep{Guo2021HowStudy, ALOMAR2022102693}.
 These models often involve complex architectures with numerous parameters that must be fine-tuned for optimal performance.
 However, many studies fail to provide sufficient details on the hyperparameters, training configurations, or the specific processes used to achieve their results.
-Additionally, the lack of publicly available code exacerbates the reproducibility problem, as other researchers are unable to replicate the exact experimental setup.
-This makes it difficult to reproduce results across different studies and datasets, raising concerns about the reliability and validity of these approaches.
+Additionally, the lack of publicly available code exacerbates reproducibility issues, as other researchers cannot replicate the exact experimental setup.
+This makes it difficult to reproduce results across different studies and datasets, raising concerns about the reliability and validity of these techniques.